HuaYuXiao/Performance-and-cost-comparison-of-16-bit-multipliers/README.md

 ### Simulation

 Some unexpected results are obtained when conducting timing simulation.
 Possible reason is that the level width of the signal is shorter than the gate delay of this cell.
+This problem can be fixed if we prolong the time for simulation.

 ![1](https://user-images.githubusercontent.com/117464811/236365793-8767d36f-f98e-4ed8-a491-deef47ffac34.png "behavioral")